tincerti/tincerti.github.io/_pages/about.md

 Welcome!

 My research examines economic drivers of political behavior, with a focus on extraction of private gain from politics and public office by businesses, individuals, and interest groups.
 Much of my work focuses on Northeast Asia, particularly Japan.
 I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
 My research has been published in the *American Political Science Review* and *British Journal of Political Science*, among other outlets.
+It has received coverage by media such as *The Economist*, *The New Yorker*, and *The Washington Post*.

 I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012).
 Before graduate school, I worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.